sgupta/learn_docker/README.md

 # Learn Docker
-  #Building a docker image
+  # Building a docker image
-    # 1. Build A simple image with shellscript
+   Build A simple image with shellscript
    Build a hello word docker images from "busybee" linux contained using a shell script.This image will run and print "Hello World"
-      # Create Dokerfile and a shell script as below in same directory
+   Create Dokerfile and a shell script as below in same directory

         #Dockerfile
         FROM busybox